asifbacchus/ABSolutions.ImageToBase64/Writerside/topics/Create-Endpoints.md

 This endpoint retrieves a random remote image, converts it to a Base64 string, and returns a webpage displaying that image using the embedded Base64 string.
 The `cache` query parameter is optional and defaults to `false`.
-If `true`, the image will be cached for the duration specified in the configuration file.
+If `true`, the image will be cached for the duration specified in `appsettings.json`.

 The `cache` parameter defaults to `false` so that a new image is fetched from the remote server on reload.
 This is only to help you confirm that new Base64 strings are being generated.